AdobeDocs/campaign-web.en/help/v8/audience/manage-services.md

 Use Adobe Campaign Web to manage and create your services, such as newsletters, and to check the subscriptions or unsubscriptions to these services.

-Several services can be defined in parallel, for example: newsletters for specific product categories, themes, or areas of a website; subscriptions to various types of alert messages; and real-time notifications.
+Several services can be defined in parallel, for example: newsletters for specific product categories, themes, or areas of a website, subscriptions to various types of alert messages, and real-time notifications.

 >[!NOTE]
 >